13 Easter Eggs You May Not Have Noticed In The Original ‘Ghostbusters’ From 1984

 While the franchise has been given new life, it’s time to check out 13 Easter Eggs and hidden secrets from the original Ghostbusters that was released in 1984.

 1. Goo? — After the Stay Puft Marshmallow Man was taken out by the quartet of heroes, the city of New York is entrenched in pounds and pounds of “marshmallow,” which was actually shaving cream.
-Walter Peck (William Atherton) actually had more than 50 gallons dropped on him, and it almost knocked him down.
+Walter Peck (William Atherton) actually had more than 50 gallons dropped on him, and it almost knocked him down.2.
+Foreshadowing — Speaking of the Stay Puft Marshmallow Man, his arrival in the second half of the film isn’t his first appearance.
+When Dana has eggs popping like crazy on her kitchen counter, there is a bag of Stay Puft marshmallows very visible.

 3. Replacements — The idea of Ghostbusters was actually meant to be a sketch for Saturday Night Live which would have Aykroyd as Ray, John Belushi as Peter Venkman, and Eddie Murphy as Winston Zeddemore.